2023 Good Morning America Book Club List: The Best Books Ranked

 January 2021 GMA Book Club Pick

-This is a book that will scare the pants off most mothers.
+This is a domestic noir that will scare the pants off most mothers.
 It’s compulsively readable.

 Blythe Conner comes from a long line of bad mothers, but she’s determined not to be one.
 When she has Violet, she struggles to connect with her.

-The reader is left wondering if Blythe is a mother who sees the worst in her child or if there really is something off with Violet.
-Something that even her husband can’t see.
+The reader is left wondering if Blythe is a mother who sees the worst in her child or if there is actually something off with Violet; something that even her husband can’t see.
+There is a reason this domestic thriller was chosen by GMA, it is a crazy good read and will have you on the edge of your seat.

 4 Star Picks From The GMA Book Club List